darraghenright/message-consumer/README.md

 }
 ````

-In this case, a Trade Message could not be parsed due to incorrect format - this message would accompany a HTTP Status Code of `400 Bad Request`.
+The above example would accompany a HTTP Status Code of `400 Bad Request`, in which a Trade Message could not be parsed due to incorrect format.

 #### Summary